AhmedImtiazPrio/Keras-AudioDataGenerator/README.md

 ###### Note: For analogy with Image Data Generator, please read the [ImageDataGenerator](https://keras.io/preprocessing/image/) documentation.

 The Audio Data Generator generates batches of audio data with real-time data augmentation.
 Data is looped over in batches.
-This method enables audio augmentation is CPU while training in parallel on the GPU.
+This method enables audio augmentation in CPU while training in parallel on the GPU.

 ## Basic Usage: